SafwanChowdhury/LightstripSyncClient/README.md

 A Windows Desktop Client to control Govee Lights.

-Includes a mode to sync the colour of the lights with the desktop colour.
+Includes a mode to sync the colour of the lights with the ~~desktop colour~~ pc audio.

 Thanks to BeauJBurroughs https://github.com/BeauJBurroughs/Govee-H6127-Reverse-Engineering for doing a lot of the hard work and figuring out how the lights work with Bluetooth Low Energy.